Reviewing and Providing Feedback on Work

 Accessing an Approval Review Request via Email

 Your email is the easiest way to access approvals in admation.
 When someone requests your feedback on a piece of work, admation will notify you via email.
-When you receive one of these emails, click the Review Items link.
-You can also check out this guide for alternative ways to find an approval in admation.
+When you receive one of these emails, click the Review Item link.

 Finding Project Information

 You can click the Information icon at the top of the screen to view more information on the project.
 With the right permissions, you may also be able to click the Job ID found in the top right hand corner of your screen if you want to access the job directly.

 For those of you without this level of access, the main bulk of your submission details – like project name, send date and due date for your feedback, if applicable – are found on the right hand side of the page.